Procedural Pretraining: Warming Up Language Models with Abstract Data: Combining Multiple Types of Procedural Data

 \section{Combining Multiple Types of Procedural Data}

-Our experiments and most prior work on procedural data have so far used a single type of such data at a time.
-Combining the strength of multiple procedural data is promising but not trivial because of their varying levels of learning difficulty.
-This section explore two techniques to combine the complementary benefits of multiple types of procedural data by building on the findings from Section~\ref{sec:algorithmic_reasoning}--\ref{sec:semantic_understanding}.
+Our experiments and most prior work on procedural data so far use a single type of such data at a time.
+Combining the strengths of multiple procedural data sources is promising but not trivial due to their varying levels of learning difficulty.
+This section explores two techniques to combine the complementary benefits of multiple types of procedural data by building on the findings from Section~\ref{sec:algorithmic_reasoning}--\ref{sec:semantic_understanding}.